 be a citizen of Bangladesh;

-have an overall International English Language Testing System (IELTS) Academic score of at least 6.5, with no individual band less than 6.0.
-IELTS examination scores are valid for two years and must be valid at 1 January 2014.
+1. an Academic International English Language Testing System (IELTS) result with an overall score of at least 6.5, with no band less than 6.0, OR

-a TOEFL paper-based test score of at least 580, with a minimum of 4.5 in the test of written English, or
+2. a paper-based Test of English as a Foreign Language (TOEFL) overall score of at least 580, with a minimum of 4.5 in the test of written English, OR

-a TOEFL Internet-based score of at least 92, with a minimum of 21 in all subtests.
+3. an internet-based TOEFL score of at least 92, with a minimum of 21 in all subtests, OR

-Please Note: Women, applicants with disabilities and applicants from ethnic minority groups with IELTS scores of 6.0 with no individual band less than 5.5 will be considered.
-If applicants from these groups submit applications with lower IELTS/TOEFL scores, they must meet the English language requirement described above and any special language requirements of their courses, if offered an Australia Award.
+Please note: Women, applicants with disabilities and applicants from ethnic minority groups with IELTS scores of 6.0 with no individual band less than 5.5 (or TOEFL or PTE equivalents) will be considered.
+If applicants from these groups submit applications with lower IELTS/TOEFL/PTE scores, they must meet the English language requirement described above and any special language requirements of their courses, if offered an Australia Awards Scholarship.

-be a current employee of the Government of Bangladesh, ICDDR,B, BRAC or member of an ethnic minority group;
+be a current employee of the Government of Bangladesh, ICDDR,B, BRAC or a member of an ethnic minority group or working in the area of Water Resource Management;

 have at least two years’ work experience in a field relevant to their proposed course of study.
-Government of Bangladesh employees must have completed their 2 years of service tenure as BCS cadre officer at the time of application.
+Government of Bangladesh employees must have completed their 2 years of service tenure as Bangladesh Civil Service (BCS) cadre officer at the time of application.

 have a university qualification at least equivalent in standard to an Australian Bachelor’s degree.